qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/faq/index.rst

 I have to donate in order to download QGIS
 ------------------------------------------

-This is a misconception that we hear from time to time, but it is simply not true.
+This is a misconception that we hear from time to time, but it is not true.
 Donating to QGIS is optional.
 After downloading QGIS, there is a message appearing, reminding that you can optionally donate to QGIS.
 However, you can press
 "Close this message" and continue downloading without any problem.
 We want QGIS to be accessible to anyone, no matter how your financial situation might be.
 If you are a first-time QGIS user, we recommend that you download, install and test